omar-polo/gmid/README.md

 ## Internationalisation (IRIs, UNICODE, punycode, all that stuff)

-Even thought the current Gemini specification doesn't mention anything in this regard, I do think these are important things, so I tried to implement them in the most user-friendly way I could think of.
+Even thought the current Gemini specification doesn't mention anything in this regard, I do think these are important things and so I tried to implement them in the most user-friendly way I could think of.

-For starters, gmid has full support for IRI (RFC3987 -- Internationalized Resource Identifiers).
+For starters, gmid has full support for IRI (RFC3987 — Internationalized Resource Identifiers).
 IRIs are a superset of URIs, so there aren't incompatibilities with URI-only clients.

 There is full support also for punycode.
-In theory, the users doesn't even need to know that punycode is a thing.
-The hostname in the configuration file can (and must be) written with proper UNICODE, gmid will do the rest.
+In theory, the user doesn't even need to know that punycode is a thing.
+The hostname in the configuration file can (and must be) in the decoded form (e.g. `naïve` and not `xn--nave-6pa`), gmid will do the rest.

-The only missing piece is UNICODE normalisation.  gmid doesn't do that (yet).
+The only missing piece is UNICODE normalisation of the IRI path: gmid doesn't do that (yet).

 ## Building